 Progressive overload means being able to handle more weights over time.
 For today’s post, I gathered expert tips from two of my favourite articles that I have found on progressive overload.

 The first article in this review is called “The ten rules of progressive overload” and is written by Bret Contreras.
 The second one is called “Muscle Hypertrophy- How to build muscle” by Roope Uitto and is taken from Wodconnect blog.

-Here is a link to both of these insightful articles:
+Here are the links to both of these insightful articles:

 Use these as resources to optimize your training program